 Modified-live (MLV) cold-adapted equine influenza /A2 vaccine

 This product is administered intranasally.
-The vaccine has proven to be very safe and a single administration to naïve horses is protective for 12 months, although only a 6-month claim is made on the product data sheet.
-Circulating antibody responses post-vaccination are minimal, suggesting that that other factors, such as local protection at the nasal mucosa may be enhanced by this vaccine.
+The vaccine has proven to be very safe and a single administration to naïve horses is protective for up to 12 months, although only a 6-month claim is made on the product data sheet.
+Circulating antibody responses in naïve horses post-vaccination are minimal, suggesting that other factors, such as local protection at the nasal mucosa may be enhanced by this vaccine.
 The product is licensed for vaccination of non-pregnant animals over 11 months of age using a single dose of vaccine, followed by boosters at 6-month intervals.
 Generally, horses shed vaccinal virus for less than 1 week after vaccination.
 However, the amount and duration of shed vaccinal virus is so minimal that other horses in contact with them will not be vaccinated.
-Incorporation of the MLV vaccine into a program which previously used inactivated vaccine can be easily accomplished by just substituting the MLV when routine boosters are scheduled.
+Incorporation of the MLV vaccine into a program that previously used inactivated vaccine can be easily accomplished by substituting the MLV when routine boosters are scheduled.

 Experience strongly supports the safety of the MLV intranasal vaccine when administered to foals less than 11 months of age.
 Similarly, the vaccine is protective when administered to foals six months of age or older.
 The onset of protection in previously unvaccinated naïve horses has been documented as early as seven days after vaccination.
 The vaccine is not recommended for vaccination of mares in late pregnancy to boost colostral antibodies, as data available to date suggest that circulating antibody responses to vaccination are low.